andrew henderson menu

 As an expat, you are generally considered a Dutch resident if:

-• (in case you’re married) your family accompanies you to the Netherlands.
+• Your family accompanies you to the Netherlands (in case you’re married)

-• (in case you’re single) you stay in the Netherlands for more than 183 days.
+• You stay in the Netherlands for more than 183 days (in case you’re single).

 Non-Resident Taxpayer

-You are considered a non-resident taxpayer if you don’t reside in the Netherlands but do have an income or assets there.
-This can include employment income, business profits, periodic benefits, Netherlands-based real estate income, etc.
+You are considered a non-resident taxpayer if you don’t reside in the Netherlands but have an income or assets there.
+This can include employment income, business profits, periodic benefits and Netherlands-based real estate income.

-You won’t need to file an income tax return in the Netherlands if you live abroad with no income or assets in the Netherlands.
+You won’t need to file an income tax return in the Netherlands if you live abroad and have no income or assets in the Netherlands.

 However, declaring income from the Netherlands in your annual income tax return doesn’t necessarily mean that you have to pay tax in the Netherlands on all the stated income.